|

 finite time through superposition but you'll need to be in the

 virtual domain.)
-But there is always but .. (think golden proportion).
+But there is always but .. (think the golden proportion).

 The number of accurate decimal